ASellstone/ASellstone/README.md

 My name is Andreas Sellstone, and I am a cognitive scientist with an interest in human interaction with technology.

-I am looking to contributing in whatever way I can, but as of right now, I am especially excited to contribute to documentation.
+I am looking to contribute in whatever way I can, but as of right now, I am especially excited to contribute to documentation.

 ## My technical interests